 We have been working with human rights capacity development activities in China since the mid-1990s, when activities were initiated upon the request of the Ministry of Foreign Affairs of the People's Republic of China (PRC).

-Our programmes focus on strengthening human rights knowledge, understanding and skills within academia and the justice sector, and over the years we have built up a wide network of individuals and institutions that we work with on human rights education, research, and outreach.
+Our programme focus on strengthening human rights knowledge, understanding and skills within academia.
+Over the years we have built up a wide network of individuals and institutions that we work with on human rights education, research, and outreach.

 Our current cooperation in China contributes to: